Screenshot Verification failure: chkdsk

 Cause

-The machine being backed up has a chkdsk scheduled on the next boot or Windows updates require a reboot to finalize.
+The machine being backed up has a chkdsk scheduled on the next boot.

 Resolution

-1. Type CMD into the Windows search bar, then right-click the command prompt icon and select Run as administrator to open an elevated Windows command prompt.
+1. Open an elevated Windows command prompt.
+To do so, type "CMD" into the Windows search bar, then right-click the command prompt icon and select Run as administrator.

 This checks a given volume and returns an output indicating if the volume has its dirty bit set.
 If so, the output will be output similar to the output below :